 3. In a saucepan, add ¾ cup of water to the sugar and heat the mixture until the sugar dissolves.
 Keep this boiling for about 10 minutes and add the saffron and cardamom powder.
 Dip a wooden spoon into the sugar syrup to check the sugar consistency.
 To find the correct consistency – touch your fore finger on the sugar syrup.
 Touch this finger to your thumb and pull apart gently.
 The sugar will feel sticky and should pull apart in one string.
 This is called the one string consistency.
 You may have to keep testing the syrup to get the right one string consistency.
 One you get the sugar syrup to one string consistency – add it to the cashew powder and mix well.

 5. Once cool – cut Kaju Katli into little diamond shapes as traditionally this is the shape given to Kaju Katli.
-These little Kaju Katli – Cashew can be stored in a tin and can be stored up to a fortnight.
+These little Kaju Katli pieces can be stored in a tin up to a fortnight.